Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 Many state plans also offer supplemental (voluntary) life insurance that employees can elect at their own cost.
 Supplemental coverage may scale in increments of one, two, three, four, or five times salary, depending on the plan.
 Spouse and dependent child coverage may also be available.

-Three things to verify with your specific state retirement system:
+Three important details to confirm with your specific state retirement system include:

 • The exact multiplier of the basic benefit (some states offer 1x salary, others offer a flat amount such as $25,000)